-The third eyelid in dogs or - a semilunar fold, is located on the inner corner of the eye.
-In humans, this part of the body has long become rudimentary, that is, lost its original functions, and is in the stage of rudiment.
-However, in domestic animals, such as dogs, this fold functions, performing an auxiliary and protective role for the organ of vision.
-When you touch the eye, or if the dog tilts the head, the protective mechanism works - the third eyelid covers the cornea from possible damage.
-But, unfortunately, this fold itself often causes various pathological conditions.
+The third eyelid in dogs, or - the lunate fold, is located on the inner corner of the eye.
+In humans, this part of the body has long become rudimentary, that is, has lost its original function, and is in the bud stage.
+However, in pets, for example, dogs, this fold functions by performing an auxiliary and protective role for the organ of vision.
+When you touch the eye, or if the dog tilts his head, a protective mechanism works - the third eyelid closes the cornea from possible damage.
+But, unfortunately, this fold itself often becomes the cause of various pathological conditions.

 - Выпадение века – причины и особенности 1.
-Fall of the century - causes and features
+The Fall of a Century - Causes and Features

 - Удалять или нет выпавшую железу 2.
-To remove or not the fallen out iron
+To remove or not the fallen out gland

 - Как излечивается патология 3.
-How is the pathology cured?
+How is pathology cured?

 - Заворот глазного века у собаки 4.
-Eye eyelid twisting in a dog
+Inversion of the eyelid in the dog

 - Аденома века (истинная и ложная) 5.
-Adenoma of the century (true and false)
+Adenoma century (true and false)

-Fall of the century - causes and features
+Loss of a century - causes and features

-Another name for the pathology is the prolapse of the lacrimal gland of the 3rd century, which is quite common among diseases of the animal's visual organ.
-It is with this problem that owners of four-footed pets often seek veterinary assistance.
+Another name for pathology is the prolapse of the lacrimal gland of the 3rd century, which is quite common among the diseases of the visual organ of animals.
+It is with this problem that the owners of four-legged pets most often seek veterinary care.

-In this condition, the tear gland changes its normal position and becomes visible in the corner of the dog's eye.
-According to anatomical norms, it is located in the 3rd century at its base, under the mucous membrane of the eye.
-This lacrimal gland is an additional secretory organ, which accounts for 10 to 30% of the entire tear fluid, which moisturizes and protects the cornea of the eyeball.
+In this state, the lacrimal gland changes its normal position and becomes visible in the corner of the dog's eye.
+According to anatomical standards, it is located at the 3rd century at its base, under the mucous membrane of the eye.
+This lacrimal gland is an additional secretory organ, which accounts for 10 to 30% of the total tear fluid that moisturizes and protects the cornea of the eyeball.

-- if a foreign object and the place of its localization after the third century fell into the eye;
+- if a foreign object has entered the eye and the place of its localization after the third century;

-- if there has been a twist or turn of the century;
+- if there was a torsion or reversal of the century;

 - with atrophic changes in the tissues of the eyeball;